 Caveat emptor is a Latin phrase that is translated as “let the buyer beware.”
 The phrase describes the concept in contract law that places the burden of due diligence on the buyer of a good or service.
 Caveat emptor is a fundamental principle in commerce and contractual relationships between a buyer and a seller.

 According to the caveat emptor principle, a buyer is responsible for performing the necessary due diligence before the purchase to ensure that a good is not defective and that it suits his/her needs.
 If the buyer fails to perform the necessary actions, he or she will not be entitled to any remedies for damages in case the purchased product shows significant defects.

 The caveat emptor principle arises primarily from the asymmetry of information between a purchaser and a seller.
 The information is asymmetric because the seller tends to possess more information regarding the product than the buyer.
 Therefore, the buyer assumes the risk of possible defects in the purchased product.

 If there is no explicit warranty regarding the product’s quality, then it is the buyer’s responsibility to gather all the information about the purchased product.
 At the same time, the seller must not misrepresent the product or provide the buyer with false information about the product.

 Although the caveat emptor principle can be applied to the purchase of any good or service, nowadays, it is primarily applied to real estate transactions.
 Most consumer goods transactions in different jurisdictions are regulated by specifically designed acts, while the caveat emptor principle is losing its significance.

 In addition, the financial services industry is a major exception from the caveat emptor principle.
 Regulators require sellers of financial products to disclose as much information as possible to the buyers.
 Generally, the seller of a financial product is required to provide relevant information about the product in a standardized form.

-The caveat emptor principle does not apply when the seller provides false information to the buyer, or when there is misrepresentation of the product.
+The caveat emptor principle does not apply when the seller provides false information to the buyer, or when there is a misrepresentation of the product.